deepakbackuply/softaculous_api/cpanel/guide/update_ins_ver_in_soft.md

-## Update installation version in Softaculous record
+## Update installation version in Softaculous record via Softaculous API guide

 This document explains how to update the installation version in Softaculous records using Softaculous API.